lazerwalker/tinsel/README.md

 ## Deploying

 As a pretty standard Rails app, an instance of Tinsel is ready to deploy on Heroku.
+If you create a new Heroku application and push your code, it should just work.
+You can check out the Procfile yourself; it's currently configured to use Unicorn as a web server with Heroku's basic recommended config.

-If you've never used Heroku before, follow [their tutorial](https://devcenter.heroku.com/articles/getting-started-with-rails4) for deploying a Rails app.
+If you've never used Heroku before, you may want to follow [their tutorial](https://devcenter.heroku.com/articles/getting-started-with-rails4) for deploying a Rails app.

 ## Caveats